WolfIcefang/dactyl-chimera-keyboard/docs/index.md

 ### Choosing your firmware:

+Inside of your keyboard is an arduino-like **microprocessor**.
+This microprocessor runs a type of program called "firmware".
+Firmware tells the microcontroller how to identify keystrokes and how to communicate with your PC over USB (or bluetooth).

-Your layout you make will be limited (or enhanced) by the firmware you choose.
+Your keyboard's features will be limited (or enhanced) by the firmware you choose.
 - Vial provides a friendly interface where you drag letters onto a picture of your keyboard. https://get.vial.today/
 - QMK offers nigh-unlimited customization and control.
 You'll need to write code and run Linux to get the most out of it. https://docs.qmk.fm/
 - ZMK is the best choice if you want Bluetooth. https://zmk.dev/